import matplotlib.pyplot as plt

 Unfolding#

 So where do we go from here?
 The basic idea is unfolding.
-This improves on the matrix inversion by including some additional infomration.
-Usually there is a requirement of a smooth final distribution.
+This improves on the matrix inversion by including some additional information.
+Usually there is a preference for a smooth final distribution.
 This usually makes sense from a physical point of view but there are some clear dangers here.

 Then we iterate.
 We calcuate \(\hat{n}(C_i)\) based on the intial guess and then use, those values as the new \(P_a(C_i)\).
-We iterate as many times as necessary until \(\hat{n}(C_i)\) is stable from one iteration to the next.
+We iterate as many times as necessary until \(\hat{n}(C_i)\) is stable from one iteration to the next (we’ll discuss how to make this qualitative statement quantitative below).

 response=response,